campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 HotkeyHelp
 WindowKeysHelp

-This script provides the following:
+This package provides the following:
 Keystrokes to speak selection start, selection end or length, and Audio Position from anywhere in the main window.
 Keystrokes to move the focus to selection start and selection end/length.
 Displays JAWS and Audacity hotkey help.

 The script was developed with Audacity 2.0.0 and JAWS 10.0.1178u.
-It should probably work with any JAWS after 5.0, but if you aren't using JAWS 10.0.1178u you should recompile the scripts with the script manager, or run "<JAWSProgDir\scompile.exe audacity.jss".
+It should probably work with any JAWS 5.0 or later, but if you aren't using JAWS 10.0.1178u you should recompile the scripts with the script manager, or run "<JAWSProgDir\scompile.exe audacity.jss".
 There is no specific Braille support at this time.

 To install: